SomeEarth31/Gravity-Simulator/README.md

 The outputs are N+1 CSV files('nplanet.txt' or 'nelectron.txt.').
 N files contain the information of each planet/electron after a given time, and the remaining file is a 'data.tmp' file which has all teh data dumped.
 It can be used to plot our data using GNU plot.
 The code will also say 'DONE' and give the time taken once finished.

 The file labelled "documentation.zip" contains the doxygen documentation.
 Click on the file named "index.html" to access the HTML.
+There are two code files.
+NbodyCmd takes commands directly from the command line as arguments.
+NbodySim(input) runs the program and then takes in inputs.